arvpinto/enzyme_mutagenesis_cp2k/residue_deletion.md

 </b></p>

-<p align="justify"> The protocol requires the following inputs:
+The protocol requires the following inputs:

 A file listing the residues to be deleted
 A *prmtop file